lhp7895/shadowsocks-android-wiki-official-20160624/FAQ.md

 * Remove the default profile to remove ads;
 * Tap the number to enter the port you wish to use; (if the keyboard doesn't pop up automatically for some reason)
-* You can swipe to remove profiles and long press to reorder them.
+* You can swipe to remove profiles and long press to reorder them;
+* Use Tasker integration to create a desktop widget.

 ### Troubleshooting